redrobotsl/discord-sl-chat-relay/README.md

 - Copy .env and config.js example files to .env and config.js
 - Insert the Discord Bot Token and Second Life Login Info in .env
 - Insert the Mapping of SL Groups to Discord Channels in config.js
+- If needed, add the ignored listings to the config file as well.

 ```bash
 git clone github.com/redrobotsl/sl-discord-relay.git